 These awards cover all the tobacco growing regions in the States of Andhra Pradesh and Karnataka.
 These tobacco growing regions are Southern Black Cotton Soil (SBCS), Southern Light Soil (SLS), Northern Light Soil (NLS), Karnataka Light Soil (KLS) for FCV tobacco and Vinukonda region for Burley tobacco.

-The awards are presented under three categories:
+The awards are presented under four categories:

 - Lifetime Achievement Award